crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Their natural armour makes them strong melee fighters, and they are naturally skilled with blunt weapons and in unarmed combat.
 They can also be exceptional earth-based conjurers.

-Djinni (Dj)
-  Djinn are beings of smokeless fire.
-They enter the world spontaneously and without explanation, born with a tireless hunger for knowledge and adventure.
-  Djinn have a unique relationship with magic: rather than learning spells from books, their spells come from within, welling up from their fiery core as they gain experience.
-They draw from that same fiery core to cast spells - for Djinn, magical power and health are one and the same.

-  As elemental beings, Djinn are immune to poison and highly resistant to fire, though cold damage is deeply inimical to them.
-Since they float through the air without need for legs or feet, they cannot wear boots.

-  Djinn are middlingly competent at most forms of physical combat, but have a particular aptitude for spellcasting.
-Their Spellcasting skill grants the same level of spell success and power that other races need multiple skills to reach.

 Draconians (Dr)
   Draconians are human-dragon hybrids: humanoid in form and approximately